Chapter 6 : Sink

 “I-I really shouldn’t, Albus.”

 “Don’t be silly.
 Friends share secrets don’t they?”
-In seconds he had her against the wall, wry grin snaking across his well-defined features.
+In seconds he had her against the wall, wry grin snaking across features.
 Honey dripped from his poisoned lips, “Secrets are bad things to keep, Daphne.
 You can trust me.
 You want to trust me.”

 “I saw s-something in the Forest.”
 She gasped.